RRSP Withdrawal Strategy --- Trial Calculation Sheet (Simple version)

 The yellow fields represent adjustable values.

-For example, changing the annual withdrawal rate from 5% to 0% allows you to compare the growth of not withdrawing from the RRSP at all.
+Changing the annual withdrawal rate from 5% to 0% allows you to compare the growth of not withdrawing from the RRSP at all.

 Or changing it to 8% enables rapid withdrawals (requiring a corresponding tax rate adjustment).